C191068/Ali_Khatami_Solidity_2/README.md

   //now we will create a function that is going to add individuals to Individual array function addCitizen(string memory _name, uint256 _preferredNumber) public {

+      individuals.push(Individuals(_preferredNumber,_name));//Here we have created a push function which is available in our Individuals object
+      //Here in the above inside the push function we have created a new Individual object that will take preferred number and name.
-      individuals.push(Individuals(_preferredNumber,_name)); //push Individual in our individual array ,we can also do in this way
+  //push Individual in our individual array ,we can also do in this way }

-  }